antibiotics11/PhPecker/README.md

 # PhPecker

-PhPecker is a PHP-based <a href="https://en.wikipedia.org/wiki/Computer_worm">worm</a> designed to spread through networks and infect Linux servers, potentially causing damage.
+## ⚠️ Disclaimer ⚠️
+**This is an experimental PHP script, written out of curiosity after reading hacking fiction. <br />
+It simulates how a simple worm might behave on a network. <br />
+Not for real-world use.
+Running it on unauthorized systems is strictly prohibited.**

+## What it is
+A single PHP script (about 700 lines) that simulates how a worm might spread across a network.

-## How PhPecker works
+## Features

-PhPecker consists of several functions:

-### spread() Function
+### spread()

-spread() attempts to spread the worm by SSH-ing into other hosts on the network. <br>
+- Attempts to propagate via SSH connections to other hosts
-It scans the network for vulnerable hosts and, upon successful password exploitation, installs the PHP runtime and replicates itself. <br>
+- Installs the PHP runtime on vulnerable machines and replicates itself
-Infected hosts then greet ("hi mom") the host that infected them before proceeding to infect others. <br>
+- Sends a “hi mom” message back to the source host upon successful infection

-### listen() Function
+### listen()

-listen() responds to greetings ("hi") sent by infected hosts or receives greetings ("hi mom") sent by hosts it has infected. <br>
-By receiving these responses, it can determine whether a host is already infected.
+- Listens for “hi” and “hi mom” messages on the network

-### destroy() Function
+### destroy()

-destroy() is designed to destroy the current host.
+- Simulates destructive behavior on the host

-## Execution
+## Requirements

-PhPecker requires PHP >= 7.3.0 and php-ssh2 extension.
+- PHP >= 7.3.0
+- php-ssh2

+## Usage
 ```bash
 sudo php -f phpecker.php output /dev/tty except destroy
 ```

 ### CLI Options

-- output: Specifies the device to output the worm's logs.
+- output: specifies the output device for logs
-- except: Excludes a specific task from being performed on the current host.
+- except: excludes a specific task from being performed on the current host

-## Warning

-This code is intended for educational purposes only. <br>
-It is designed to simulate network security scenarios for learning purposes. <br>
-Any unauthorized use of this code for malicious activities is strictly prohibited.

 ## Screenshot
 ![screenshot](https://github.com/antibiotics11/PhPecker/assets/75349747/56b63b95-ef26-4dba-9346-57ec97dcbede)